Uthman-lab/kiddy-maths/README.md

 # kiddy_maths

-A fun maths app boast the computational thinking of kids.
+A fun maths app to boast the computational thinking of kids.

 ## Features of the app